 - a) The design criteria that will be used to estimate the total loading on the mounting device(s), including static weight loads and dynamic loads.
 Describe the methodology that will be used to estimate the total loading, inclusive of design basis maximum seismic loads and the hydrodynamic loads that could result from pool sloshing or other effects that could accompany such seismic forces. - b) A description of the manner in which the level sensor (and stilling well, if appropriate) will be attached to the refueling floor and/or other support structures for each planned point of attachment of the probe assembly.
-Indicate in a schematic the portions of the level sensor that will serve as points of attachment for mechanical/mounting or electrical connections.
-For the backup pressure transmitter describe the sensing line and transmitter attachments to plant structures. - c) A description of the manner by which the mechanical connections will attach the level instrument to permanent SFP structures so as to support the level sensor assembly.
+Indicate in a schematic the portions of the level sensor that will serve as points of attachment for mechanical/mounting or electrical connections. - c) A description of the manner by which the mechanical connections will attach the level instrument to permanent SFP structures so as to support the level sensor assembly.

-(This information was previously requested as RAI-3 in the NRC letter dated June 24, 2013)
+(This information was previously requested as RAI-3 in NRC letter dated May 23, 2013)

-In addition, the staff plans to verify the results of the licensee's seismic testing and analysis when it is completed based on the licensee's response to the following RAIs.
+In addition, the NRC staff plans to verify the results of the licensee's seismic testing and analysis when it is completed.
+The staff has identified these requests as:

-For RAI 4(a) above, please provide the analyses used to verify the design criteria and methodology for seismic testing of the SFP instrumentation and the electronics units, including, design basis maximum seismic loads and the hydrodynamic loads that could result from pool sloshing or other effects that could accompany such seismic forces.
+For RAI 2(a) above, please provide the analyses used to verify the design criteria and methodology for seismic testing of the SFP instrumentation and the electronics units, including design basis maximum seismic loads and the hydrodynamic loads that could result from pool sloshing or other effects that could accompany such seismic forces.

-For each of the mounting attachments required to attach SFP Level equipment to plant structures, please describe the design inputs, and the methodology that was used to qualify the structural integrity of the affected structures/equipment.
+For each of the mounting attachments required to attach SFP Level equipment to plant structures, please describe the design inputs and methodology used to qualify the structural integrity of the affected structures/equipment.